 “At Borghese, the safety of our consumers is our highest priority.
 We utilize the latest advances in non-animal safety testing and human volunteer testing to deliver products of the highest safety and quality to our consumers.
 We do not test our products on animals, or ask others to test on our behalf, except where required by law.
 There are, however, still some countries that believe they need to conduct or require animal testing in order to validate the safety of cosmetic ingredients or products.
 Borghese remains dedicated to the elimination of animal testing on all cosmetic products worldwide.
 We believe that animal testing should not be needed to validate safety of cosmetic products and are encouraging the elimination of such animal testing globally.”

 Borghese is not owned by a parent company that tests on animals.

-Yes, Borghese is available for sale in stores in mainland China.
-This means that their products were likely tested on animals in mainland China.
+Yes, Borghese is available for sale in countries with mandatory animal testing.
+This means that their products were likely tested on animals.

 No, Borghese is not certified by any organizations.

 Borghese might offer some vegan products, however because this company is not cruelty-free, we recommend avoiding any products they offer even if they are vegan.

 Most brands don't publicly display their full animal testing policies.
 We contact brands directly with our questions in order to get their complete policy.
 If any brand states that they, their suppliers, or any third party test on animals, the brand is listed as "not cruelty-free."

 Help spread the word by clicking the buttons below to share with your friends on Facebook, Twitter, Pinterest, or Reddit.